theraot/Theraot/readme.md

     - System.Therading.Volatile: Done
     - System.Tuple: Done
     - System.WeakReferene: Done
-  - Uses less than 1MB in disk
+  - Uses less than 1MB in disk.
-  - keeps a consistent code style in the whole code [See Note 2]
+  - Keeps a consistent code style in the whole code [See Note 2]

 Note 1: I mantain my copy of System.Numerics.BigInteger that was taken from Mono.
 I have provided the optimization for the cast from BigInteger to float and double.